Florence

 See all the accommodations

-Mugello represents the entire northern part of the province of Florence, and therefore there is no single access road.
-It can be reached, for example, from the A1 motorway through the Barberino, Firenzuola and Roncobilaccio tollbooths, or by taking the SS65 state road of the Futa pass or the SS67 Tosco-Romagnola state road.
-Some provincial roads, such as the 302, 503 and 551, also pass through here to reach the most isolated places.
+Mugello covers the entire northern part of Florence province, so there’s no single access route.
+You can reach it via the A1 motorway at the Barberino, Firenzuola and Roncobilaccio exits, or by taking the SS65 road via Passo della Futa or the SS67 road (Tuscany-Romagna road).
+Various provincial roads such as the 302, 503 and 551 also pass through for reaching more isolated locations.

-From the centre of Florence , it is best to take the SS65 state road to San Piero a Sieve, which is 26 kilometres long and takes 35 minutes.
-The actual duration depends, of course, on your final destination.
-From all other Tuscan provinces, on the other hand, it is best to enter the A1 motorway and then exit at the Barberino tollgate.
-Distances and travel times are as follows:
+From central Florence, take the SS65 road to San Piero a Sieve – a 26-kilometre journey taking 35 minutes.
+Actual duration depends on your final destination.
+From other Tuscan provinces, take the A1 motorway and exit at Barberino.
+Travel times and distances are as follows:

-As far as travelling by public transport is concerned, the towns of San Piero a Sieve, Borgo San Lorenzo and Vicchio have a railway station, where regional trains run on the Florence-Pontassieve line: they are quite frequent, and the journey from Florence Santa Maria Novella takes 40 to 55 minutes.
+For public transport, San Piero a Sieve, Borgo San Lorenzo and Vicchio all have railway stations on the Florence-Pontassieve regional line: trains are frequent, and the journey from Florence Santa Maria Novella takes 40 to 55 minutes.

 Where is located Mugello